Quick Summary of the article:

-One of the most difficult aspects can be managing aggression and agitation while caring for your loved one having dementia, which is a common symptom in dementia patients.
+One of the most difficult aspects can be managing aggression and agitation while caring for your loved one with dementia, which is a common symptom in dementia patients.

 Aggression in dementia patients can manifest in various forms, including verbal outbursts, physical violence, and emotional distress.